ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
-- NEW: Made sioStopOperation() and sioStartOperation() call possible in both SIO_READY and SIO_ACTIVE states.
+- NEW: Reworked HAL SIO driver.
 - NEW: Non-proprietary LLVM build support.
 - NEW: Added palReadGroupLatch() to PAL driver.
 - NEW: Added a Posix-favored shell named "msh" (Mini Shell).
 The shell is able